originphp/zip/README.md

 - password: a password used to encrypt the archive with
 - compress: default:`true`.
 Set to true if you just want to store the files without compression
 - encryption: default:`aes256`.
 This is the encryption method used when using a password.
 Supported encryption methods: `aes128`,`aes192`,and `aes256`.

+> To encrypt files with passwords you need to be using PHP 7.3 or above.

 ```php
 Zip::zip(__DIR__ .'/src','/backups/today.zip',[